How to identify the right SMS provider for global SMS success.

 Ideally, your SMS provider will use intelligent routing to automatically determine the best route for your global SMS, whether that’s a one-way customer alert or a two-way service interaction.
 The messages will then pass through its international traffic hub to connect directly with global carriers and aggregators for the fastest and most reliable coverage possible.

-The best Tier 1 SMS providers also offer bespoke customer services that simplify campaign management.
+The best Tier 1 SMS aggregators or providers also offer bespoke customer services that simplify campaign management.
 This includes real-time delivery receipts, detailed error codes, number lookup assistance, branded text, and even Unicode support to help you seamlessly engage customers in their local and regional languages.

 Expand your reach across SMS and beyond, read our Messaging Network guide to find out more.